benswift/clojure-processing-sketch-example/README.md

 - make sure all the student projects work! - Ben

-- get a list of libraries - Ben

 - jazz up the jukebox (inc. display names, and non-interactive mode) - Kieran

 - launchd integration - Ben